masoudkarimi/Algorithms/README.md

 ![Introduction To Algorithms][book_logo]

-This is a repository where I put everything I learn about the algorithm in Book [Introduction To Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) and every practice I do.
+This is a repository where I put everything I learn about the algorithm in Book [Introduction To Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) or other sources like Leet Code.

 ## Insertion Sort
   [Page 29, Exercise 2.2-2](https://github.com/masoudkarimi/Algorithms/blob/master/src/selection/SelectionSort.kt)